Shantanupokale-idfy/katas-learning/architecture.md

-# Elixir LiveView Katas Architecture
+# Phoenix LiveView Katas Architecture

-This document outlines the architecture of the Elixir LiveView Katas application and provides a guide for adding new katas.
+This document outlines the architecture of the Phoenix LiveView Katas application and provides a guide for adding new katas.

 ## Architecture Overview